 - Yield the right of way to horses and bikers – In simple terms, they are bigger and it’s harder for them to stop and/or move over.
 You should move over when you see them approach or when they notify you that they are approaching from behind.
 Proper etiquette states that when it is hikers vs. bikers that hikers have the right of way, but lets face it the bikes are bigger and are moving faster, so hikers should yield the right of way to them.
 However, bikers should not always expect it as common etiquette states that bikers will yield to hikers.
 If you come upon a horse, move over and in a calm voice talk to the rider so the horse is aware of your presence.

-- Take a walk and bury the poop – That goes for both you and your pet.
+- Take a walk and bury the poop – That goes for both you AND your pet.
 You should walk at least 200 ft from a trail (that’s about 80 human adult paces), campsite, or body of water to do your business.
 Dig a hole 6-8 inches deep, do your business, and then cover it up.
 If your pup needs to take care of business either pick it up and carry it out or bury it like you would human waste (200 ft from the trail).
 AND CARRY OUT YOUR TP!!!!!!

 - Keep noise to a minimum – You should keep all noise to a minimum, as to not disturb other hikers or animals.
 This includes your voice level.
 Remember to turn cell phones down or off while on the trail.